Instant Pot Lamb Stew

-Hearty, cozy, and oh so delicious, this Instant Pot Irish Lamb Stew is a perfect one pot dinner!
-And because it’s so simple to make, it’s great for a weeknight dinner or your St. Patrick’s Day celebration!
+Instant Pot lamb stew is a fantastic one pot dinner recipe!
+And because it’s so quick and easy to make, this Irish stew is equally great for a weeknight meal or a St. Patrick’s Day celebration!

-The whole house smells amazing when it’s cooking.
-My kids were basically drooling, waiting for it to finish cooking (don’t worry, I gave them something to do).
-It’s just an all around wonderful wintertime meal.
+The whole house smells amazing while this dinner is pressure cooking.
+My kids were basically drooling, waiting for it to finish cooking.
+(Of course, I gave them something to do).
+It’s just an all around wonderful cold weather meal.

-The Instant Pot allows you to both brown and then cook the meat, making it so unbelievably tender that you can shred it into the pieces with a spoon.
+Pressure cookers make the ultimate one-pot meal.
+Using an Instant Pot allows you to both sear or brown and then cook the meat, making it so unbelievably tender that you can shred it into the pieces with a spoon.

-And I have to mention that the vegetables are soft but not mush.
-It can be hard to walk that line with Instant Pot cooking, but I like my vegetables with some life in them!
+Let’s not forget about perfectly cooked veggies.
+The vegetables are soft and tender, but not mush.
+I like my vegetables with some life in them!
 Honestly, nobody like mushy veggies.

 Lamb Stew Meat or Lamb Shoulder cut into bite sized pieces.
 Lamb shoulder becomes wonderfully tender in stews and braises.
-I prefer to get it pre-cut from my favorite butcher, because I’m always excited to get to take a shortcut, but both ways work great.
+I prefer to get it precut from my local butcher, because I’m always excited for a shortcut, but both ways work great.

-*If you don’t like lamb, you can make this stew with beef chuck roast.
+*If you don’t like lamb, you can make this stew recipe using beef chuck roast.

 Produce: Baby potatoes, onion, carrots, green peas (I use frozen), and fresh thyme.
 The root vegetables add earthy flavor and make the stew more hearty.
 The peas add a touch of bright, fresh sweetness.

 Guinness.
-Stout beer is unmistakably Irish, rich and deep in flavor, and so adding a bit to your stew totally takes it to another level!
-Don’t worry, it’s safe to cook with beer this way in your Instant Pot!
+Stout beer is unmistakably Irish, rich and deep in flavor.
+This ingredient is optional, but it takes the Irish stew recipe to another level!
+Don’t worry, it’s safe to cook with beer in your Instant Pot!
+And if you have any leftover, try this Guinness beef stew!

-*If you don’t have stout on hand, you can substitute red wine.
+*If you don’t have stout on hand, you can substitute with red wine.

-*If you’re following Whole30 or otherwise avoiding alcohol, you can simply skip the Guinness and substitute a little more broth.
+*To avoid using alcohol, you can simply skip the ale and substitute with more broth.

-Brown the meat.
-Pat the pieces of lamb with a few paper towels to dry them.
-Sprinkle with arrowroot powder and a bit of salt and pepper.
+- Prepare the lamb.
+Use a few paper towels to pat the pieces of lamb dry.
+Then, toss them with arrowroot powder and a bit of salt and pepper.

-Turn the Instant Pot to sauté mode and heat the oil.
-In batches, add the meat to the Instant Pot, and let it cook for about 2 minutes per side.
-Set it aside on a plate.
+- Sear the meat.
+Set your Instant Pot to sauté mode and let it heat up, then add the oil.
+In batches, add the meat to the Instant Pot, and allow it to cook for about 2 minutes per side.
+When the pieces are brown and have a nice crust, set them aside on a plate.

 Storing leftovers: Once the Lamb Stew has cooled to room temperature, transfer it to an airtight container or zip top bag and store in the refrigerator for 3-4 days.